grantzeng/back-in-blackout/src/notes/journal.md

 ### 1:46PM
 Change of plan, it seems like in the front end and tests the angles inputted are in degrees

+### 5:09PM Relay debugging

+There's some buggy semantics I have to resolve.
+I don't think the test is wrong, I think I've mixed up clockwise and anticlockwise

+-> delta is positive because it's calculated...but really it should be negative.
+Best way is to just make delta free of negative signs so we don't need to mess about.

+The test is correct.